pinax/pinax-referrals/README.rst

 -------

 This project was originally named `anafero` and was created by the team at Eldarion.
-It was later donated to Pianx and at that time renamed to `pinax-referrals`.
+It was later donated to Pinax and at that time renamed to `pinax-referrals`.